THE PROBLEM

 The Scale of The Problem

-• Sex trafficking is the second largest underground industry in the U.S., following drug trafficking, generating an estimated $99 billion a year.
+- Sex trafficking is the second largest underground industry in the U.S., following drug trafficking, generating an estimated $99 billion a year.

-• Unfortunately, since many children are never reported missing, there is no reliable way to determine the total number of children who are actually missing in the U.S.
+- Unfortunately, since many children are never reported missing, there is no reliable way to determine the total number of children who are actually missing in the U.S.

-• When a child is reported missing to law enforcement, federal law requires that child be entered into the FBI’s National Crime Information Center, also known as NCIC.
+- When a child is reported missing to law enforcement, federal law requires that child be entered into the FBI’s National Crime Information Center, also known as NCIC.
 According to the FBI, in 2022 there were 359,094 NCIC entries for missing children.

-• Approximately 55% of these children are female and 45% are male.
+- Approximately 55% of these children are female and 45% are male.

-• Less than 0.1% are reported as having been abducted by a stranger.
+- Less than 0.1% are reported as having been abducted by a stranger.
 Sex traffickers usually groom children into sex trafficking situations vs kidnapping them because this greatly reduces the odds the trafficker will be caught and arrested.

-• Of the children reported missing to NCMEC in 2022, who had run from the care of child welfare, 18% were likely victims of child sex trafficking.
+- Of the children reported missing to NCMEC in 2022, who had run from the care of child welfare, 18% were likely victims of child sex trafficking.

-• The average age of a trafficked child is 15 years old.
+- The average age of a trafficked child is 15 years old.

-• Technology has made it much easier to buy and sell children online.
+- Technology has made it much easier to buy and sell children online.

-• 150,000 new escort ads are posted online EVERY DAY.
+- 150,000 new escort ads are posted online EVERY DAY.

-• 75% of survivors reported being advertised online.
+- 75% of survivors reported being advertised online.

 THE SPECIAL OPERATIONS SOLUTION

-Our organization was born from an unmet need in our community — the need for boots-on-theground investigators to join the fight to prevent children from being exploited.
-Our team of private investigators and retired law enforcement officers know how to find both victims and perpetrators.
+Special Operations | Finding Kids was born from an unmet need in our community: the need for skilled, boots-on-the-ground private investigators to prevent missing or vulnerable children from being exploited and to recover those who may have been harmed.
+Our team of private investigators and retired law enforcement officers is uniquely equipped to locate both victims and perpetrators.

-The result is a safer community for us all.
+The result is a safer community for us all